 At this point we have a analog signal strength at the output of our DAC and another analog signal strength on the input of our ADC.
 If we compare the two we get one frequency response value at the tested frequency.

-If we now change the frequency just slightly on our DAC and ADC we will have a new value.
+Changing the frequency just slightly on our DAC and ADC will result a new value.
 If we repeat this many times at different frequencies, we will get our chart (just like above), the frequency response chart of the DUT.